 If that racing car were an enemy player in a competitive first-person shooter and you were firing upon it on a 60Hz monitor, you’d be shooting a target that’s not exactly where it appears to be since your display is refreshing the frames too slowly.

 As you can see, the difference between 240Hz and 144Hz is not nearly as noticeable as it’s between 60Hz and 120Hz+.

-UltraWide vs Widescreen
+UltraWide vs. Widescreen

 Ultrawide monitors have an aspect ratio of 21:9 as opposed to the widescreen format of 16:9.
 So, you get 33% more horizontal space for a more engaging gaming experience.

-Panel Type and Response Time
+Panel Type And Response Time

-There are three main panel technologies concerning monitors: TN, VA, and IPS – all of which have their advantages and disadvantages.
+There are three main LED panel technologies concerning monitors: TN, VA, and IPS – all of which have their advantages and disadvantages.

 TN (Twisted Nematic)